In today’s cutthroat B2B market, competition is fierce. Businesses are constantly looking for ways to gain an edge.

 Persuasion is a salesperson’s weapon of choice — but nothing sharpens its edge better than a well-crafted battlecard.

 In other words: Invest the time to perform competitor analyses.
 You’ll reap the rewards by arming yourself with the facts needed to explain your advantages over your rivals.
-As a result, you can steer your prospects closer to closing a deal.
+As a result, you can steer your prospects closer to closing a deal and drive your next sales success stories.

 Anthony is an exceptionally talented Account Manager with a history of working in the computer software and technology industries, and experience at Director level.
 Anthony describes himself as an innovator who is always looking to make tomorrow’s dreams possible today.
 He specialises in sales testing and methodologies.